fikayo-sanni/ductape-docs/docs/SDK/products/product-instance.md

 sidebar_position: 3
 ---

-# Create App Builder Instance
+# Create Product Instance

-You can create a reusable app instance which can be used for interacting with the app interface
+You can create a reusable product instance which can be used for interacting with the productBuilder interface

 ```typescript
 import Ductape from 'ductape'; // import ductape sdk